Recommendations

 17

-We recommended that additional Level 2 magnetic resonance imaging personnel be designated, that processes be strengthened to ensure that all designated Level 1 ancillary staff and Level 2 magnetic resonance imaging personnel receive annual level-specific magnetic resonance imaging safety training, and that compliance with training be monitored.
+We recommended that the facility designate Level 1 ancillary staff, that processes be strengthened to ensure that Level 1 ancillary staff receive annual level-specific magnetic resonance imaging safety training, and that compliance with training be monitored.

 Closure Date: